official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 *  Mr Blair had argued that the US could become unilateralist or it could “be part of

-a wider agenda on Africa, MEPP, Afghanistan”.46
+a wider agenda on Africa, MEPP, Afghanistan”.[^46]

-46 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^46]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown

 224

-The Report of the Iraq Inquiry154.
-Mr Campbell commented:
+154. Mr Campbell commented:

 “It was a pretty good discussion, though focused as much as anything on the idea that we were having to deal with a mad America and TB [Mr Blair] keeping them